holzschu/python_ios/README.md

 (Other pip calls are up to you).

-Inside Python, you can call the shell commands defined by the frameworks: ls, cat, curl, sftp, grep...
+Inside Python, you can call the shell commands defined by the frameworks: ls, cat, grep...

 In the shell, you can use all Python scripts: pydoc, which.py, diff.py...